 - Check that the database been correctly set up as a local database on the server node, see The Local Database, and as a remote database on the client node, see Accessing a Database Remotely, and that the name of the remote database is the same as that of the local database.

-UNIX: Verify that the
+Linux: Verify that the

 inetddaemon is listening to the mimer TCP/IP service by using the